 Healing Crystals: The Hidden Costs of Wellness

 The global wellness economy, valued at over USD 1.5 trillion, has seen a surge in popularity.
 One of its most prominent trends is the use of crystals for healing and spiritual purposes.
 In this article, Global Trekker invites you to uncover the truth behind the crystal healing trend.
-Crystals, with their alluring beauty and alleged therapeutic properties, have captivated people for centuries.
+Crystals have captured people for centuries with their alluring beauty and alleged therapeutic properties.
 From amethyst for stress relief to rose quartz for love and compassion, these stones have become a popular choice for those seeking alternative wellness practices.

 The Dark Side of the Crystal Industry